top of page

 There are jetties along the shore of the lake for daily excursions by paddle boats and steamers.
 We hired one such paddle boat for 4 people.

 Lugano is warmer than the rest of Switzerland.
-The entire city seemed to be blooming with flowers.
 Walking through the city was a very pleasing experience.
 While in Lugano, you must try their famous Piadine.

-This was our last day in Switzerland and it ended on a great high for us, especially our kids.
+This was our last day in Switzerland, and it ended on a high note, especially for our kids.

 Travelling with kids to Switzerland?
 For more fun tips and things to remember, click on the links below -